2Retr0/GodotGaussianSplatting/README.md

 Users may be familiar with the typical mesh-based rendering used in video games.
 While traditional mesh rendering represents objects as well-defined, structured *surfaces*, 3D Gaussian splatting represents objects as fuzzy, unstructured *volumes*.
 There are no textures or polygons when rendering a scene using Gaussian splatting; rather, every splat has its own view-dependent color and *distribution*.
 A captivating, cohesive image is formed under the collaboration of millions of splats.

 ### Neural Radiance Fields (NeRFs) vs. 3D Gaussian Splatting
 Prior to Gaussian splatting, Neural Radiance Fields (NeRFs) were the most popular technique for volumetric rendering.
 NeRFs typically operate by optimizing a neural network to implicitly encode volumetric density and color at points within the scene.
-Rendering requires ray marching through the scene, querying the neural network for the radiance at each step.
+Rendering requires ray marching through the scene, running through the neural network for the radiance at each point.
 The necessity for querying a neural network multiple times per pixel makes the process very computationally expensive.

 In contrast, Gaussian splatting explicitly encodes volumetric density and color within gaussians.
 Rendering requires ‘splating’ Gaussians onto the image plane and blending their contributions.
 By avoiding the costly querying of a neural network, rendering/training performance of Gaussian splatting is vastly superior when compared to NeRFs.